 “…whilst it is true that usually a professional man in the field of construction only undertakes an obligation to this client of the exercise of all reasonable professional skill and care, it is perfectly normal, in any given case, for such a professional man to give express warranties which impose strict liability or a performance obligation such as that the finished building will be reasonably fit for a specified purpose.
 There is nothing in principle wrong or unusual in finding such provisions in professional engagements… I find it difficult to see the commercial sense or practicality in laying down strict tolerances as regards settlement in the Main Contract specifications but then to only require the Contractor to use reasonable skill and care to achieve those tolerances.
 That, it seems to me, would be to seriously undermine the purpose and intended effect of the Main Contract…”

 Consultants can also be agreeing to design works so that they are fit for purpose.

 Essentially you need to borrow this type of clause:

 the contractor does not warrant (promise) that the works will satisfy the employer’s requirements (MF/1)

-To avoid disputes, the contract terms on quality and the contract specification with its functional requirements need to match precisely.
+To avoid disputes, and misunderstandings, your contract terms relating to quality need to precisely match the contract specification with its functional requirements.

-Accuracy, brevity and clarity is needed to avoid the multi-authored set of quality standards bemoaned by the Supreme Court in Hojgaard and the ‘inconsistencies, ambiguities and infelicities‘ apparent in most construction contracts.
+Accuracy and clarity are needed to avoid the multi-authored set of quality standards bemoaned by the Supreme Court in Hojgaard and the ‘inconsistencies, ambiguities and infelicities‘ apparent in most construction contracts.

 *Engineering contracts like IChemE and FIDIC sometimes contain express fitness for purpose obligations; these are backed up by extensive testing to check the works do meet output requirements, remedies for failing those tests and limits on the contractor’s liability.